ChilliCream/graphql-platform/website/src/basic/legal/privacy-policy.md

 ## Data Controller / Data Processor

-The GDPR distinguishes between organisations that process personal information for their own purposes (known as &ldquo;data controllers&rdquo;) and organizations that process personal information on behalf of other organizations (known as &ldquo;data processors&rdquo;).
+The GDPR distinguishes between organizations that process personal information for their own purposes (known as &ldquo;data controllers&rdquo;) and organizations that process personal information on behalf of other organizations (known as &ldquo;data processors&rdquo;).
 We, ChilliCream Inc., located at the address provided in our Contact Us section, are a Data Controller with respect to the personal information you provide to us.

 ## Legal Bases for Processing Your Personal Information